 Gina Pane’s early production was largely driven by the politically charged environmentalist discourse, which was in accordance with the ideological struggle of the times culminating with the student protests in France in 1968.

 The exhibition title, Terre protégée (Protected land) is borrowed from one of the works which embodies Pane’s engaged practice.
-Along with the metaphysical, philosophical and social implications of nature, her agenda had a lot to do with feminism as well the context of the matriarchal cults based on the power to produce life.
+Along with the metaphysical, philosophical and social implications of nature, her agenda had a lot to do with feminism as well as the context of the matriarchal cults based on the power to produce life.

-However, Pane was interested in emphasizing on the fragility of our natural environment, and the devastating effects of industrial development, urban sprawl, militarization, and intensive agriculture.
+However, Pane was interested in emphasizing the fragility of our natural environment, and the devastating effects of industrial development, urban sprawl, militarization, and intensive agriculture.
 The artist underlined the importance of the preservation of the land and of the earth by critically exploring the issues such as air pollution, lack of green space, rising water levels and contamination, natural catastrophes, etc.

 The installment in Paris features Gina Pane’s drawings, paintings, installations, sculptures, photographs, poems, and archival documents.
 The aforementioned Terre protégée produced in 1968 is also on display; it was an action performed in the Italian countryside when the artist positioned one hundred and twenty wooden structures tied together by ropes in accordance with the points of the compass.
 Underneath each wooden block, Pane placed a small packet of seeds in order to protect the richness of the earth.

 The audience is able to see the photograph Situation Idéale: terre – artiste – ciel (Ideal situation: earth–artist–sky) produced one year later.
-It is practically an extension of the explorations started with previous work, so we see Pane in an act of contemplation, staring straight before her; according to her, “the artist must always be an intermediary, a passer, a catalyst towards concrete realization.”
+It is practically an extension of the explorations started with previous work, so we see Pane in an act of contemplation, staring straight before her; according to her the artist must always be an intermediary, a passer, a catalyst towards concrete realization.